Learn how to make beautifully painted wood signs using a vinyl stencil you can cut on your Cricut!

 Step 1: Get My Free Wood Sign SVG File

 My free wood sign SVG cut file contains three different designs to make your own wood sign.
+These designs were all hand lettered.

 Get the free wood sign designs from my free resource library (get the password to the library in the form at the bottom of this post).